msc-acse/ACSE-5/Lecture5.md

 ## Lecture 5

-## Advanced selection statement
-- What if I need to create an 'if' statement with many options?
-- Is there a way to do this in a centralised manner?
-- switch statement

 ## Data type limits
 - Errors when storing data: isnan (number is not defined, for example = sqrt(-1)
 - Errors when storing data: isinf (number is too large, >1e309)